juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ## Nixify DevShell

-We can now build the `todo-app`!
-What if you want to make changes in the project and have a quick feedback on the change? [`ghcid`](https://github.com/ndmitchell/ghcid) or [`cabal repl`](https://cabal.readthedocs.io/en/3.4/cabal-commands.html#cabal-v2-repl) can be used here.
-These tools require a GHC loaded with packages mentioned in `build-depends` of your cabal file, which is what a `devShell` will provide (an isolated environment with custom GHC).\
+Our current flake enables us to *build* the `todo-app`.
+However, what if want to develop it, by adding a feature or fixing a bug?
+For Haskell development, we normally use [cabal](https://cabal.readthedocs.io/) and tools like [ghcid](https://github.com/ndmitchell/ghcid).
+These tools require a GHC loaded with packages mentioned in `build-depends` of your cabal file, which is what we want a`devShell` to provide (ie., an isolated environment with custom GHC).
 Tl;dr Here's the `flake.nix` for this section:
 ```nix
 {